File Type and Resolution

 - Proper settings used for calibration and profiling.

 - Display capabilities and working space mis-match.
-Again, if your display can’t render a color in your working space – it’s lying to you.
+Again, if your display can’t render the actual color in your working space – it’s lying to you in some way.

 - Changes in the condition of the hardware over time – aging, abuse, change of settings, etc.